Foundation - Giving

 Program Initiative 3 – Beyond February

 Photo History - The first of the foundation’s projects is an effort to identify photos that have been taken and not identified or categorized.
 The effort would involve a year-long competition designed to engage the community in participating in identifying historically significant pictures and photos related to the Historic First Baptist Church family and surrounding African American community in Williamsburg.
 The photos will be provided in a central location for viewing and identification.
-Each of the results must be verified to the extent possible before the competition closes for the year.
-The results will be tabulated and a winner chosen to receive an award during February 2020.
-The estimated cost of this project is $500-$700, which would fund the award to be disbursed in fiscal year 2020.
+This project was delayed due to the COVID pandemic, but will resume in fiscal year 2021.

 Stories on Film – “Beyond February” is an initiative to “appreciate” the histories, traditions, and contributions of African Americans in Williamsburg 365 days a year.
 The second project is designed to celebrate the individual and collective achievements of those who have paved the way for all of us to thrive; and spread stories of people who have historically been misunderstood, oppressed, ignored, and overlooked in our city, Virginia’s colonial capital.
 This project involves a partnership with one or more local colleges and/or universities to interview and record personal stories of historic significance.
 These interviews will be conducted on film, recorded and used as a part of the tour experience at First Baptist Church.
 An example of these interviews would be a recording on film of James Patterson, who at age 11 witnessed Dr. Martin Luther King Jr.’s visit to First Baptist Church in 1962.
 There is nothing that can substitute for his personal account, in his own voice, of that historic summer day in 1962.
 There are others in the church and the community that have similar experiences that must be captured on film to share with future generations.
 This project presents history from the people perspective.
-The estimates for this project have not been received yet and will depend on successful negotiations with the local colleges and/or universities.
+This project is being done in cooperation with William and Mary and is scheduled for completion in December 2021.

 Collection and Display of Artifacts - As the collectors and guardians of artifacts, our job is to care, physically and intellectually, for the museum's historic objects.
 Displays and exhibitions take several years to put together.
 It all begins with an idea.
 Objects are selected, researched, and conserved.
 Scripts are written, edited, and re-written.
 A design team uses those ideas to create a drawing of the proposed display or exhibition.
 When a final design is reached, then the exhibition can be built.
 Walls are put up and cases are constructed, if needed.
 Only then can curators begin actual object installation.
 The artifacts at the Historic First Baptist Church are lying on a table and are in need of proper display for the tour experience.
-The Foundation members will be assisted by a professional in a review of the existing space, opportunity for technology updates, modifications to the interior design of exhibit space and the condition of the artifacts during 2019.
-There is no anticipated cost for this initiative in fiscal year 2019.
-The directors will work to obtain a grant and will provide an estimated budget to begin this project in 2020.
+The Foundation members were assisted by a professional in a review of the existing space, opportunity for technology updates, modifications to the interior design of exhibit space and the condition of the artifacts during 2020 and will proceed with the project during 2021.
+The Foundation will continue to work with Colonial Williamsburg in exploring the Nassau Street Site and collecting artifacts that can be used for display purposes.